 A customer Lead is a potential client.
-They have not done business with you yet nor have you completed a transaction with them.
+You have not completed a transaction with them yet.
 Your business may have thousands of leads, however, you don't necessarily want them in your QuickBooks.

 And so, leads in Method do not sync to QuickBooks.